-From the administrative perspective, it is highly configuirable.
+From the administrative perspective, it is highly configurable.
 Anything from user access, to custom roles, to resource allocation, storage allocation, and even the provisioning of new servers is modifiable and scalable.

-From the devops/developers perspective, it provides the ability to self serve your way to appliciation success.
-This means a development team can be allocated a project (a room in the Openshift mansion) to work in without having other applications interfere.
-Provision their own storage and configure their application as needed to get it up and running.
+From a Developer's perspective, it provides the ability to self serve your way to application success.
+A development team can be allocated a project (a room in the OpenShift mansion) to work in without having other applications interfere, provision their own storage, and configure their application as needed to get it up and running.

-Openshift is a platform that allows development teams to work in a self-service manner to build and deploy applications.
-A side affect of developing applications in a Cloud platform is that they are typically designed to be Cloud Native.
-This means they are scalable, lightweight, fault-tolerant, transportable, and in otherwords designed to meet the demands of the Modern IT ecosystem.
+OpenShift is a platform that allows development teams to work in a self-service manner to build and deploy applications.
+A side effect of developing applications in a Cloud platform is that they are typically designed to be Cloud Native.
+This means they are scalable, lightweight, fault-tolerant, transportable, and in other words designed to meet the demands of the modern IT ecosystem.